nmecsys/nowcasting/README.md

 # nowcasting
 An R Package for Forecasting Models with Real-Time Data.

-The **nowcasting** package contains useful tools for developing real-time forecasting models so that researchers can find in this package a simple and practical way to reproduce several of these models.
-In this version of the package we present three methods, based on seminal articles in this literature: *Giannone et al. 2008* and *Bańbura et al. 2011*.
-The package also provides vintages (information observed at the time of publication) of Brazilian economic data.
+The **nowcasting** package contains useful tools for using dynamic factor models.
+In this version of the package we present three methods, based on the articles of *Giannone et al. 2008* and *Bańbura et al. 2011*.
+Furthermore, the package offers auxiliary functions to treat variables, constuct vintages, visualize results, etc.

 **The package is in development.
 Reviews, comments and pull requests are welcome.**